b02860de585071a2/dbus-broker/Integration.md

 In order to create a broker compatible with the reference implementation, the listening socket should be installed by the controller in the standard filesystem location, and the passed-in policy should be generated from the XML policy found in the default location in the filesystem (both these locations depend on whether there is a system or a user bus that is being implemented).

-Whilst the reference implementation only ever listens on one socket, dbus-broker has no such restriction.
 There can be any number of listening sockets, and they may all have different policies attached.

 ## Names